tobkum/Ramses-Fusion/README.md

 ### 📦 Asset & Version Management
 Manage the flow of data into your composition without browsing folders.
-* **Smart Importing:** Bring in published renders or assets with automated node naming and frame-start alignment.
+* **Smart Importing:** Bring in published renders or assets with collision-safe node naming and automated frame-start alignment.
 * **Version Swapping:** Replace existing Loader nodes with new versions or different assets while maintaining all downstream node connections.
 * **Retrieval:** Instantly access and restore previous versions of your composition directly from the versioning archive.